 The findings offered in this study are based on a comprehensive review of detailed case study material developed for each Equator Prize winner.
 The Equator Initiative has undergone a multi-year process of collecting information and case material from winning communities, specifically with an eye to elucidating the ingredients of local best practice in environment and development.
-Equator Initiative staff worked with representatives from winning groups to document project catalysts, the genesis of winning ideas, institutional frameworks and governance systems, key activities and innovations, biodiversity impacts (species, habitats and ecosystems conserved), socio-economic impacts (changes in household income, community infrastructure, health, education and empowerment), policy impacts, financial and social sustainability, successes and challenges with replication, and the role of partnerships.
+Equator Initiative staff worked with representatives from winning groups to document project catalysts, the genesis of winning ideas, institutional frameworks and governance systems, key activities and innovations, biodiversity impacts (species, habitats and ecosystems conserved), socioeconomic impacts (changes in household income, community infrastructure, health, education and empowerment), policy impacts, financial and social sustainability, successes and challenges with replication, and the role of partnerships.

-It is impossible in a "lessons learned" book such as the one presented here to capture the rich detail of each community story.
+It is impossible in a 'lessons learned' book such as the one presented here to capture the rich detail of each community story.
 Suffice it to say, however, that the full Equator Prize winner case studies provide a treasure trove of data and narrative material on how collective action for sustainable development evolves, finds social and cultural expression, and changes lives, landscapes and economies.
-This review is best understood and appreciated, then, with reference to the complete case studies, which are catalogued on the Equator Initiative website.
+This review is best understood and appreciated, then, with reference to the complete case studies, which are hyperlinked throughout the book and are catalogued online in the Equator Initiative case study database.
 Examples are provided here to illustrate trends, but cannot substitute for a thorough review of the material available in the individual case studies.